 Dress: In the Spirit of the Age

+The celebration of another milestone in the history of the Georgian Group is nearly with us.
 This invitation to help the Georgian Group celebrate this anniversary is very important to us.
-It is the members who support and sustain the Group throughout the year and we want to make sure that as many of you as possible can join in the celebrations next June.
+It is the members who support and sustain the Group throughout the year and we want to make sure that as many of you as possible can join in the celebrations on 22nd June.

 ‘The Spirit of the Age’, the dress code for the party, lies in your hands.
 It can reflect other anniversaries such as the publication of Jane Austen’s Northanger Abbey; Lord Byron’s Manfred or Walter Scott’s Rob Roy, all of which appeared for the first time in 1817.
 Equally you could celebrate 1937 in style.
 J. R Tolkien’s The Hobbit might not be the way to go, but elegant costume can appear courtesy of Agatha Christie’s Dumb Witness and Death on the Nile.
 You could look back to the Coronation of King George VI and Queen Elizabeth which took place in the same month, May, as the Georgian Group was founded.
 Any style of dress from 2017 will be equally welcome.